madmickstar/polo_trader/README.md

 POLO TRADER
 ===========
-`polo_trader` is alpha at present and should not be used without supervising it, especially at the time of trading.
+`polo_trader` is alpha at present and should not be used without supervising its actions, especially at the time of trading.

 `polo_trader` is a tool for automating trades on the Poloniex Exchange.
 The script trades